abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ### Suite: Show Properties on Create/Update/List Pages

-In this version, ABP Suite allows you to select a property to be visible/invisible on the create/update modals and list page.
-Also, it allows you to set specific properties to *readonly* on the update modals.
+In this version, ABP Suite allows you to choose whether a property is visible/invisible on the create/update modals and list page.
+It also allows you to set specific properties to *readonly* on the update modals.

 ![suite property](suite-property.png)